This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-Full-bodied and flavorful Instant Pot Roasted Mushroom Broth tastes fabulous in your soups, stews, and risottos, and is a great way to use kitchen scraps!
-I have included both cooking methods in the recipe...
+Full-bodied and flavorful Rich Roasted Mushroom Broth tastes fabulous in your soups, stews, and risottos, and is a great way to use kitchen scraps!
+I have included instructions for either Instant Pot or stove top in the recipe…

 I had become accustomed to using a high-quality commercial mushroom broth which was always available at my local market.
 Then, it wasn't. 😡 Given that I was just fixin' to make my Mushroom Risotto, this was a mini-crisis... at least in my mind!